Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Choosing the right business structure isn't just a legal formality—it's one of the most consequential decisions an entrepreneur makes.
+Choosing the right business structure is one of the most consequential decisions an entrepreneur makes.
 Your structure determines how much of your personal wealth is at risk, how you'll be taxed, who can invest in your venture, and how much paperwork you'll face every year.
 On exams, you're being tested on your ability to match liability exposure, tax treatment, ownership flexibility, and operational complexity to specific entrepreneurial scenarios.

 Think of business structures as a spectrum from simple to complex, with trade-offs at every point.
 A sole proprietorship gives you total control but zero liability protection.
-A C-Corporation offers maximum growth potential but comes with double taxation and regulatory headaches.
-The key isn't memorizing definitions—it's understanding why an entrepreneur would choose one structure over another based on their goals, risk tolerance, and growth plans.
-Don't just know what each structure is; know when and why to use it.
+A C-Corporation offers maximum growth potential but comes with double taxation and regulatory overhead.
+The key isn't memorizing definitions; it's understanding why an entrepreneur would choose one structure over another based on their goals, risk tolerance, and growth plans.

 These structures offer simplicity and control but come with a significant catch: your personal assets (house, car, savings) can be seized to pay business debts or legal judgments.
 Entrepreneurs choose these when starting small, testing ideas, or when liability risk is minimal.